kanbagoly/functional-pearls-in-scala/README.md

 xs.withFilter(_ <= n).foreach(array(_) = true)
 ```
 #### pearl 2 - A surpassing problem
-The divide and conquer solution needed to be changed to be tail recursive.
-Without this change the execution throws a
-stack overflow exception for large inputs.
 The solution accepts empty list opposite to the book, as it was easy to implement.

 #### pearl 4 - A selection problem
 In the array based divide and conquer solution probably has some typo with the indices in the book (7ht printing 2014).